ciaranbrohan/pebble-cms/pages/default/01.home/default.md

 title: "Welcome to Our Site"
 template: modular
 menu: Home
+type: page
 order: 9999
 ---

-# Welcome to Our Siteefefefe
+# Welcome to Our Siteefefefeegege

-This is a modular homepage that demonstrates the power of modular pages in our CMS.
-Each section below is a separate module that can be managed independently.
+This is a modular homepage that demonstrates the power of modular pages in our CMS.gegege Each section below is a separate module that can be managed independently. te
 ## Features

 - Markdown content with YAML frontmatter